translate/translate/docs/formats/base_classes.rst

 * A storage object should know all information pertaining to itself.

-  * eg. "am I monolingual?"
+  * e.g. "am I monolingual?"

 * We should discuss how to make an object aware that it is monolingual, bilingual or multilingual.